dobots/aim/install.md

 title: Installation
 ---

+# Installation

+The actual installation and deployment might be daunting at first.
+However, most of the tools here are meant to help you develop faster, not to make things harder!
+We use standard tooling as much as possible.
+For example, github for code management, the omniORB compiler for IDL file parsing, etc.

 ## Example

 At [AIM modules](https://github.com/dobots/aim_modules) you can find a ReadModule and a WriteModule that show how this framework operates.
 Both modules come with an IDL file (IDL stands for Interface Description Language).
 The [IDL file](https://raw.github.com/dobots/aim_modules/master/ReadModule/aim-config/ReadModule.idl) of the ReadModule does actually have only a few lines: